What to do when a story comes back rejected and your ideas don’t sell.

 (If you want to know how truly persistent I am, you need to hear the story of how I broke into TIME magazine.
 Read that case study and more by signing up for this free case studies series in which I share stories of breaking into TIME and The New York Times, and making $10,000 from a single idea.)

 Every now and again, I’ll get feedback from editors about why they don’t want a pitch.
 I always listen.
 It could be something out of my control, such as they’ve just commissioned a similar story.
 Or maybe there’s a flaw in my idea.

 I listen to this line of reasoning and if I think I can fix it, I usually will before sending the pitch to another editor.
 It’s not an exact science—what works for one publication probably doesn’t work for another—but I’ll make a judgment based on the kinds of editors I’m pitching, and go from there.
 If ideas don’t sell, look at them objectively.
 Do they have holes?
 If you believe in the idea and intend to pitch it again, you have even more reason to make sure the pitch is watertight.
 Make it the best it can be.

 3. Let it sit

 If after ten or fifteen rejections, the pitch starts losing sheen for me, I put it away.
-Sometimes I’ll have run out of markets to send it to.
-Sometimes I just lose the inspiration that got me connected to the idea in the first place.
-In some ways, I’ve pretty much given up on the idea.
-But the truth is, I almost always revisit ideas that didn’t sell the first time around.
-Especially when I come across a new market.
+Sometimes, I’ll have run out of markets to send it to.
+Other times, I just lose the inspiration that got me connected to the idea.
+In some ways, I’ve given up on the idea.
+But the truth is, I almost always revisit ideas that didn’t sell the first time around, especially when I come across a new market.
 In the end, the stronger the idea, the more chance there is that I’ll revisit later.
-Sometimes, ideas are very timely and become outdated quickly.
+Sometimes, ideas are timely and become outdated quickly.
 It happens.
 I’m never too attached to a single idea, so I don’t worry about it too much.